AndiDittrich/NodeMCU-Tool/README.md

 Since Version 1.2 it's also possible to transfer **binary** files to your device.
 NodeMCU-Tool uses a hexadecimal encode/decoding to transfer the files binary save!
 The required encoding (file downloads) / decoding (file uploads) functions are automatically uploaded on each operation.

+### Systems Architecture ###

+The Tool is separated into the following components (ordered by its invocation)

+  1. `bin/nodemcu-tool.js` - the command line user interface handler based on [commander](https://www.npmjs.com/package/commander)
+  2. `lib/NodeMCU-Tool.js` - Highlevel Access to the main functions.
+Error and Status messages are handled there
+  3. `lib/NodeMcuConnector.js` - the Core which handles the LUA command based communication to the NodeMCU Module
+  4. `lib/ScriptableSerialTerminal.js` - the lowlevel part - a terminal session to the NodeMCU Module to run the LUA commands

 Programmatic Usage and Low Level API
 ------------------------------------